Ringier: Becoming a printing and publishing house (1899 to 1984)

 In 1902, Paul Ringier entered into a partnership with competitors Francke and Brupacher and subsequently relocated within Zofingen.
 In 1906, both partners died, leaving Ringier to take over the entire business.

 In 1911, the magazine Schweizer Illustrierte was first published as Schweizer Illustrierte Zeitung, and a decade later, its French-language counterpart L'Illustré was launched.

 During World War I, demand for visual depictions and documentation of wartime events increased significantly.
 The print quality and use of images in the Schweizer Illustrierte Zeitung contributed to Ringier's expansion of its market position.

-In 1959, the publishing house launched Blick, Switzerland’s first tabloid newspaper.
-In the following years, Ringier introduced additional publications, such as the TV program guide Tele and Switzerland’s first Sunday newspaper, SonntagsBlick.
+In 1959, the publishing house launched Blick, Switzerland's first tabloid newspaper.
+In the following years, Ringier introduced additional publications, such as the TV program guide Tele and Switzerland's first Sunday newspaper, SonntagsBlick.
 Between 1948 and 1994, Ringier also published the comic strip stories Ringgi and Zofi.

 The company grew steadily through acquisitions.
 In 1973, it acquired the publishing house C.J.
 Bucher, including the former daily newspaper Luzerner Neueste Nachrichten.
 Subsequently, the Munich-based Heering-Verlag was acquired, which later became Ringier Deutschland GmbH.
 This publishing house specialized in photography books and magazines.
 In the 1980s, Ringier acquired a majority stake in the concert agency Good News, marking its first foray into cross-media entertainment.

-The Ringier Pressehaus was opened in Zurich’s Seefeld district in 1978, housing multiple editorial offices.
+The Ringier Pressehaus was opened in Zurich's Seefeld district in 1978, housing multiple editorial offices.
 In 1984, Ringier co-founded the TV program company Zürivision in collaboration with Tages-Anzeiger and Radio 24.

 Generational change and internationalisation (1985 to 1999)

-In 1985, Hans Ringier handed over the management of the company to his sons Christoph and Michael, who were already serving as Chairman of the Board of Directors and CEO, respectively, at the time.
+In 1985, Hans Ringier handed over the management of the company to his sons Christoph and Michael, who were already chairman of the board of directors and CEO, respectively.

-This transition was followed by the company’s expansion abroad.
+This transition was followed by the company's expansion abroad.
 In 1987, the Times-Ringier printing facility was established in Hong Kong, and in 1989, Ringier acquired W.A.
 Krueger Co. in the United States.
 In 1989 and 1990, Ringier began operations in the Czech Republic and Romania.
 In 1993, the company initiated activities in Bulgaria, Poland, Hungary, and Vietnam.
 However, operations in Poland and Bulgaria were discontinued after three years.

-In 1991, Christoph Ringier left the company, and Michael Ringier became Chairman of the Board of Directors.
+In 1991, Christoph Ringier left the company, and Michael Ringier became chairman.